Free temporary Australia phone number to receive SMS online (+61)

 Why this beats a free number

-A free virtual line is shared, so it's already on every blocklist and the inbox is open to strangers.
+A free virtual number is shared, so it's already on every blocklist and the inbox is open to strangers.
 The moment an app cares about who you are, that's a problem.

-A private one is fresh and yours alone, more than a throwaway temp line.
+A private one is fresh and yours alone, more than a throwaway temp number.
 The code lands fast, the account sticks, and nobody else can snoop on what you receive.

 We're honest about the limits.
-A rented line is great for verification, but it isn't a full phone plan.
+A rented number is great for verification, but it isn't a full phone plan.
 Don't expect it to:

 For everything else, a real SIM from Telstra, Optus, or Vodafone is the right call.
-Our service is for the quick code, not for being your everyday line.
+Our service is for the quick code, not for being your everyday number.

 A quick way to decide

 One-time OTP and you don't need the account later?
-Free line.
+Free number.
 Need it clean, private, and lasting?
 Spend the dollar.
 Need calls or a real plan?
 Get a SIM.

 What about burner sims, VoIP, and esims?